alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 >     FLEEK_API_KEY

-This can be used as a **subtitute to the CLI's login flow, overriding the need for it,** which would be a manual-browser flow that can't be carried out automatically by your CI of choice.
+This can be used as a **substitute to the CLI's login flow, overriding the need for it,** which would be a manual-browser flow that can't be carried out automatically by your CI of choice.

 So instead, you pass the API as an environment variable, and that way you can execute all commands (site:init // site:deploy) on the command line without any breaking flows that require manual interventions.